Inetum-Poland/bootstrap-buddy/README.md

 - macOS version you’re deploying to
 - MDM (name and version) you’re using
 - What troubleshooting steps you’ve already taken
+- Any relevant error messages or unexpected behavior observed

 ---